 Premium pay at the rate of time and one half shall be paid as follows:

-For shift workers, for all work performed in excess of eight (8) hours in any twenty-four (24) hour period; for rotating shift workers, for all work performed in excess of twelve (12) hours in any twenty-four (24) hour period.
+For non-rotating shift workers, for all work performed in excess of eight (8) hours in any twenty-four (24) hour period; for rotating shift workers, for all work performed in excess of twelve (12) hours in any twenty-four (24) hour period.

 For all work performed in excess of forty (40) hours in any workweek.